BearStudio/lunalink/README.md

 ![luna the cat with the title lunalink on her head](./apps/web/public/lunalink.jpeg)

-This library is an alternative to `urlcat` which isn't maintained anymore
+This library is an alternative to `urlcat` which isn't maintained anymore.
+That is why it is named after my cat, Luna 🐈‍⬛.
+Link is because it is easy to say after `luna`.
+That's it, that's the whole story.

+I (@yoannfleurydev), did not want to fork `urlcat` to challenge myself into reimplementing it.
+Some API design are made to simplify my development, I hope it will simplify yours too.

 ## What's inside?